Lucas-Code27/Astroblast-Redux/README.md

 # Astroblast: REDUX

 This is a small sidescrolling flappybird-like shooter game made for a game jam built in godot.
-This has been open-sourced as the game is finished the source code is released so people can: make their own versions of the game, Borrow code from the game, or just learn from how the game was made
+This has been open-sourced as the game is finished.
+The source code is released so people can: make their own versions of the game, Borrow code from the game, or just learn from how the game was made

 ## License